mikecolline/maze/README.md

 # Solve a Maze

-This application will take a maze string and display the most effient path to the destination
+This application will take a maze string and display the most efficient path to the destination

 ## Getting Started